BluBracket nabs $12M Series A to expand source code security platform – TechCrunch

-BluBracket, an early stage startup that focuses on keeping source code repositories secure, even in distributed environments, announced a $12 million Series A today.
+BluBracket, an early-stage startup that focuses on keeping source code repositories secure, even in distributed environments, announced a $12 million Series A today.

-Evolution Equity Partners led the round with help from existing investors Unusual Ventures, Point72 Ventures, SignalFire and Firebolt Ventures.
+Evolution Equity Partners led the round, with help from existing investors Unusual Ventures, Point72 Ventures, SignalFire and Firebolt Ventures.
 When combined with the $6.5 million seed round we reported on last year, the company has raised $19.5 million so far.

 As you might imagine, being able to secure code in distributed environments came in quite handy when much of the technology world moved to work from home last year.
 BluBracket co-founder and COO Ajay Arora says that the pandemic forced many organizations to look carefully at how they secured their code base.